| PROGRAM OPEN* (Self-Directed Learning) |

 |

-Course developer and lead trainer, Hilary Linton, has provided equivalent training for family law professionals for government or regulatory agencies in British Columbia, Nunavut, Manitoba and Prince Edward Island.
-She also has privately trained lawyers, arbitrators, parenting coordinators, mediators and collaborative professionals in the U.K., the U.S., South Africa, and across Canada.
+Course developer and lead trainer, Hilary Linton, has over 20 years experience providing screening training for faith-based, government or regulatory organizations and agencies in Ontario, British Columbia, Nunavut, Manitoba and Prince Edward Island.
+She has privately trained lawyers, arbitrators, parenting coordinators, mediators and collaborative professionals in the U.K., the U.S., South Africa, and across Canada.

-Using a combination of recorded and live lectures, online testing, self-study, small group discussion of case studies, coached role plays with feedback, this course is designed to teach family law professionals how to identify, assess and manage risk and power imbalances in their practices.
+Using a combination of recorded and live lectures, online testing, self-study, small group discussion of case studies, and coached role plays with feedback, this course is designed to teach family dispute resolution professionals how to identify, assess and manage risk and power imbalances in their practices.

 Topics Include:

-- Understanding all sources of negotiation power and how they affect the parties
+- Understanding sources of negotiation power and how they affect the parties

 - Acknowledging the power of the mediator/arbitrator/parenting coordinator